mrjmac/mrjmac.github.io/README.md

 My personal website.

-Competitive programming section out of date but updates are coming soon.
+Competitive programming section out of date.

 Might add a robotics section at some point.